Survine/BlockCert/Readme.md

 ---

 <p align="center">
-  Made with ❤️ for the decentralized future
+  Made with care for the decentralized future
 </p>